Kaatru Veliyidai: Plot

-The film begins with a shot of the Kargil War showing the advances made by Indian soldiers.
-An Indian Air Force fighter jet is shot down by the enemy.
-The pilot Varun Chakrapani (VC) ejects from the hit aircraft and lands in enemy territory.
+An Indian Air Force fighter aircraft is shot down by the enemy Stinger Missile.
+The pilot Squadron Leader Varun Chakrapani (VC) ejects from the aircraft and lands in enemy territory.
 The Pakistani Army promptly surrounds him.
-They imprison him in the Rawalpindi as a Prisoner of War (PoW) and subject him to torture.
+They imprison him in the Rawalpindi as a prisoner of war (PoW) and subject him to torture.
 While being held captive, he reminisces about his romance with Leela.

 Leela comes to Srinagar to work as a doctor.
-Meanwhile, Varun has an accident while on a joy ride.
+Meanwhile, Varun has an accident while on a joyride.
 He is brought in a critical condition to the hospital.
 With the duty doctor not available, Leela takes charge, treats Varun, and nurses him back to health.
 But, with little regard to her feelings, he leaves the hospital without her knowledge.
 Dr. Illyas Hussain, an army doctor, helps him with this.

 When Leela learns about it, she and Nidhi, her colleague confront Illyas about it.
-Ilyas then arranges for Leela and Nidhi to come to an Airforce meeting the following week and there they meet Varun.
-Varun impresses her with his excellent dance moves at the Ball.
-He tells her she should meet him at the Flying Club the next Saturday at 5 pm if she likes him back.
-Leela accepts and Varun takes her for a joy ride in his private aircraft to apologize for running away from the hospital.
+Ilyas then arranges for Leela and Nidhi to come to an Airforce meeting and there they meet Varun.
+Varun impresses her with his dance moves.
+He tells her she should meet him at the Flying Club, if she likes him back.
+Leela accepts and Varun takes her for a joyride in his aircraft to apologize for running away from the hospital.

 Varun gets to know that Leela is his course pilot Ravi Abraham's sister, who died in a flight that Varun was supposed to fly in.
 Both develop feelings for each other.
 Later, Leela doesn't meet Varun for two months and questions Illyas about his whereabouts.
 He reveals that Varun has orders to be in a camp at Leh Military base for 3 months.
 Leela and Nidhi go to meet him.
-When Varun asks whether Leela came to meet him, she says yes.
-But also that she wanted to see the place where her brother Ravi died.
-He takes her to the spot.
-Slowly she realizes that Varun has a dark side to his personality, which is very different from what she has seen.
+She wanted to see the place where her brother Ravi died.
+Varun takes her to the spot.
+Slowly she realizes that Varun has a dark side to his personality.

 Back to the present, Varun and two other Indian prisoners plan to escape from the Rawalpindi prison.

 Back to the past, Leela leaves and he tells her that she'll get couriers from him.
-He's true to his word.
 One day, the officers are discussing their attack and she airs her opinion on the subject.
 Varun angrily tells her that God made men and women for different purposes and she can't talk about this.
 But, she retaliates by saying that both genders are equal and women are not made just to manage the house and give birth to children.
 Varun tells Leela to shut up, but she refuses.
-So, he orders her to do what he tells her.
 She gets angry and moves out.